cloudlab-aia/QRNG-Testing-With-Quantum-Computers/README.md

 To execute the Second Order Test you need to create the sequences mixed via the *Mix_Sequences* method in *Analyse_Data.py*.
 Then you can do the test by calling *KS_Shen_Test*.
 The output will be the p-values obtained, as well as de distrutions created.
 Both will be in the *KS_Results* folder by default.

 ## Citation
-If you use or reference this repository, please cite:
+If you use or reference this repository, please cite:  <br />
 Lucas Nicolás Hernández Bellón and Higinio Mora.
 Testing QRNG in Computers from the NISQ Era. https://github.com/cloudlab-aia/QRNG-Testing-With-Quantum-Computers

 ## Contact